 Those assumptions were not exactly accurate; the ensuing fighting sent soldiers and spectators alike scrambling.

 But those assumptions were also not entirely unfounded.
-Many wars at the time were contained to the battlefield, and, indeed, soldiers—not civilians—would end up composing the overwhelming majority of the Civil War’s casualties.
+Many wars at the time were confined to the battlefield, and, indeed, soldiers—not civilians—would end up composing most of the Civil War’s casualties.

 However, wars in recent decades have become increasingly deadly for civilians.
 Civilian casualties outnumbered battlefield deaths during World War II, as combatants bombed major cities.
-And between 1990 and 2000, civilians accounted for 90 percent of the world’s four million war-related deaths.
+Between 1990 and 2000, civilians accounted for 90 percent [PDF] of the world’s four million war-related deaths.

-This lesson explores the various threats facing civilians in today’s conflicts and their devastating consequences, which linger long after the final bomb has fallen.
+This resource explores the various threats facing civilians in today’s conflicts and their devastating consequences, which linger long after the final bomb has fallen.

-Over the past century, fighting has increasingly shifted from remote battlefields to densely populated cities, exposing civilians to greater risk.
+Over the past century, fighting has increasingly shifted [PDF] from remote battlefields to densely populated cities.
+As a result, civilians are exposed to greater risk.

-During World War II, the combatants waged “total war,” bombing population centers such as London, Paris, and Tokyo, leading to the deaths of tens of thousands of civilians.
+During World War II, the combatants waged “total war,” bombing population centers such as London, Paris, and Tokyo.
+This type of warfare led to the deaths of tens of thousands of civilians.
 After the war, colonial powers fought opposition groups and independence movements in cities in Algeria, Kenya, and Vietnam.
-In these instances, colonial powers conducted urban warfare to target guerrilla fighters who often attempted to blend in with civilian populations.
+In those instances, colonial powers conducted urban warfare to target guerrilla fighters who often attempted to blend in with civilian populations.
 More recently, wars in Iraq and Syria have leveled entire cities, resulting in the deaths of hundreds of thousands of civilians and the displacement of millions more.
-For almost every year in the past decade, civilians have accounted for over 90 percent of casualties when explosive weapons are used in populated areas.
+For almost every year in the past decade, civilians have accounted for over 90 percent of casualties when explosive weapons were used in populated areas.

-Many civilian deaths are a result not just of the shifting modern battlefield but also of intentional targeting by combatants.
-In more than one hundred civil wars between 1989 and 2010, almost 50 percent of government forces and 60 percent of rebel groups deliberately attacked civilians—often to gain territory or punish populations loyal to the enemy.
+Wars of all kinds have civilian costs.
+Sometimes these result not only from unintended collateral damage but from direct assaults on civilians as a tool of war—seen in everything from the bombing of hospitals and schools in efforts to advance political gains to hostage-taking and beyond.
+In more than one hundred civil wars between 1989 and 2010, almost 50 percent of government forces and 60 percent of rebel groups deliberately attacked civilians.
+Combatants often target civilians to gain territory or punish populations loyal to the enemy.
 Terrorists carry out some of the most visible acts of civilian targeting to advance their political or ideological objectives.

-Determining precise civilian casualty counts is notoriously difficult in conflict zones, both due to the chaos of combat and because combatants often do not wear uniforms.
-The Barack Obama administration, for example, essentially considered all males sixteen and older in a drone-strike zone to be combatants.
-Because of this policy, the administration concluded that it had not killed a single civilian in a year of strikes despite independent organizations tallying hundreds of civilian deaths.
+Determining precise civilian casualty counts is notoriously difficult in conflict zones.
+The chaos of combat and the fact that combatants often do not wear uniforms prevent accurate recordkeeping of civilian casualties.
+The Barack Obama administration in the United States, for example, essentially considered all males sixteen and older in a drone strike zone to be combatants.
+Because of that policy, the administration concluded that it had not killed a single civilian in a year of strikes.
+Independent organizations tallied hundreds of civilian deaths throughout the same period.
 Given such factors, civilian deaths have historically been underreported or gone uncounted altogether.

 Not all civilian casualties result from direct violence.
 Many deaths stem from indirect causes, including war-induced poverty, hunger, and medical shortages.

 Death rates surge when civilians lack access to reliable medical care.
-In Syria, Russian fighter jets have bombed hospitals so frequently that health-care workers have resorted to moving their facilities into reinforced basements and caves dug into mountains.
+In Syria, Russian fighter jets have bombed hospitals so frequently that healthcare workers have resorted to moving their facilities into reinforced basements and caves.
 Even those facilities have been targeted by bunker-buster bombs.
-The destruction of the country’s health-care system has contributed in part to a decline in Syria’s average life expectancy by as much as twenty years.
+The destruction of the country’s healthcare system has contributed in part to a decline in Syria’s average life expectancy by as much as twenty years.

 Conflict also exacerbates food insecurity.
 In 2019, ten out of the world’s thirteen most urgent food crises were in conflict zones.
 Grocery stores in conflict-affected countries often have empty shelves.
 What limited supplies do exist are often prohibitively expensive.
 In many cases, a meal can cost more than a day’s wages.
 The cost of a plate of bean stew in South Sudan, where civil war has raged since 2013, is equivalent to $348 in New York.
 As a result, nearly half a billion people go hungry in conflict zones.